Food of Yucatan: A Culinary Journey

 Without trying some of the region’s traditional dishes, no culinary journey through the Yucatan would be complete.
 Here are a few must-try dishes:

-- In the Yucatan, people relish panuchos, a well-liked street food.
+• In Yucatan, people relish panuchos, a well-liked street food.
 They create them by filling fried tortillas with refried black beans, then topping them with shredded chicken, pickled onions, and avocado.

 Modern twists on the traditional food of Yucatan